Deal with panic or fear to lose control using the “butterfly hug” and “reorientation in the present”

 - Despite your fear, try it: sit back comfortably, close your eyes and imagine a situation in which you feel completely comfortable and content.
-That can be an everyday or holiday situation, or even a fantasy situation.
+This can be an everyday or holiday situation, or even a fantasy situation.

 - Enjoy how the pleasant feeling intensifies and spreads through your body.

 - After a short time, open your eyes again and write down how you experienced it.

 Note: Please only perform the butterfly hug for as long as it feels good.
 If anxiety, negative associations or negative emotions arise, stop the exercise by opening your eyes.

 Anxiety: reorientation in the present

 We are sometimes unintentionally “attacked” by fear, bad thoughts, and expectations in stressful situations.
 In order not to be helplessly at the mercy of this, the following exercise can help.

 This exercise is a modification of a technique from trauma therapy (CIPOS: Constant Installation of Present Orientation and Safety).
 You can thus learn to stay in control when you consciously make contact with fears.

 The idea is to close the eyes and only think about the stress (the fear/trauma/apprehension) for short sequences (between three and ten seconds):

 - Decide how many seconds (from 3 to 10) you want to think about the load.